 Manage versions of a Preview document on Mac

 Preview automatically saves changes for you as you work, so you don’t have to save your changes manually.
-You can save a document manually if, for example, you want to save a copy of the document in a different location.
+You can save a document manually if you want to, for example, save a copy of the document in a different location.

-Preview periodically saves “snapshots” of your document, called versions, so you can view the document as it appeared in the past and revert to a previous version.
+Preview periodically saves “snapshots” of your document, called versions, so that you can view the document as it appeared in the past and revert to a previous version.
 When you’re actively editing a document, Preview saves a version at least every hour, and more often if you’re making significant changes.
 Preview also saves a version when you open a document, save or duplicate a document, lock or rename a document, or revert to a previous version.

 Manually save a Preview document